simoonoravec/FileStash/README.md

 > - Encryption?
 Maybe?
 (Must do it client-side to save server resources)
 > - Administrative GUI?
 Maybe?

-# TextStash
+# FileStash
-A very simple pastebin/hastebin alternative
+A very simple file sharing service

 Also check out [TextStash](https://github.com/simoonoravec/textstash) if you like this!
 # FileStash